HOGENT-MLOps/mlops-labs/assignments/02-cicd.md

 - Make a change to the sample application, commit and push, and show that the build pipeline is triggered automatically
   - The pipeline does not use the `--fix` option for ESLint
 - Show that a new version of the application image is available on Docker Hub after the pipeline has run
-- Enable dependabot and show that it creates a PR if a dependency is outdated.
+- Show that dependabot is enabled and that it creates a PR if a dependency is outdated
 - Show that you wrote an elaborate lab report in Markdown and pushed it to the repository
 - Show that you updated the cheat sheet with the commands you need to remember